rizdaprasetya/mt-alt-doc/en/technical-reference/ip-address.md

 103.58.103.177
 ```

-In case you are unable to receive notification from Midtrans, please ensure that your infrastructure already allow/whitelist the IP above.
+In case you are unable to **receive notification from Midtrans**, please ensure that your infrastructure already allow/whitelist the IP above.

 ### API Domain Endpoint